Quantum Protocol Specifications

 This section provides a high-level overview of the aggregation backend architecture.
 Details regarding constraints, public inputs, and their linkages across different stages are covered in the Specifications

 The aggregation backend operates in four distinct stages: Reduction, Aggregation, SNARKification, and Consolidation.
-Each stage leverages difference prover: Risc0 zkVM for the first two stages, Circom for SNARKification, and Gnark for Consolidation.
+Each stage leverages a different prover: Risc0 zkVM for the reduction, Risc0 zkVM and Sp1 zkVM for the aggregation, Circom for SNARKification, and Gnark for Consolidation.
+The following flow diagram explains the whole process concisely:

 Reduction: